msacks16/Work-Sample/README.md

-README for lab 1
+README for lab 2
-The way my program works is that I first read in the file through a File Input Stream by means of entering the file name in the terminal window which reads the file in terms of bytes.
-I then add each byte type casted as a char to an array list of characters.
-Next I close the File Input Stream and run my function histogram.
-This function takes one arguement which is an array list and returns a string.
-First I run a for each loop through each element in the array list of characters.
-In each run I first convert the character into a string so that I can account for non printable characters.
-The next part of the run runs each String through an if statement which checks to see if the key was already put into the hashmap which is a private variable atop my program.
-If it is the first time the key was seen it puts the new key into the hash map, if it is not it updates the count of the key by adding one to the previous number of times the String was seen.
-To print my hash map in a readable way, I run another for each loop through the finished hash table and so that I can print the hash table as one giant string.
-The next function that I created was the calcEntropy that takes in one arguement in the form of a hash map.
-The function returns a double which should be the calculated the entropy.
-In this function I created an iterator that would run through the entry set of the hash map by means of a while loop.
-The loop will run while the iterator has a next.
-I then had to get the value of each map entry that the iterator found next and add it to the total sum of entropy which the varible is titled totentropy.
-I was able to use the Math.log to take the log-base-2 because it was already built into the java library.
-This program multiplied the totEntropy by -1 to make the entropy positive at the end which can be found in the equation given in lab 1.
-Thus a histogram that turned non printable characters into the hexidecimal equivalent and kept the count of each character and a function that calculated the entropy was achieved.
+The way my program works is that I first read in the file through the sys.argv by means of entering the file name in the terminal window which reads the file in terms of bytes.
+I have 3 arguments you need to enter in this file.
+The first is the text file you want to compressed.
+The second is the .bin name you want to compress the file into for binary and the third is the uncompressing of the file which is a .txt ending After that my program parses the file and then compresses it using the LZ77 algorithm.
+It packs the the offset, length, and char into a tuple.
+After it does this I write it in my out file as bytes.
+When I unpack I read the binary output file and unpack the offset and legnth and then the char.
+I get an offset by shifting it 6 spaces to the right and a length by subtracting offset+length-(offset shifted 6 to the left).
+Once I get that I am able to start decoding the binary file back to the txt file.
+If the offset and length are 0 I put the char from the tuple to the end of the string.
+If they are not both equal to 0 I find the starting position and find the length and I start appending each character in the range to the end of the string by means of a for loop.
+Then I return the string and write it back into the .txt file that you named in main.

-The entropy results for "lab1_data.txt" was 4.4934
+The entropy results for "lab1_data.txt" was
-The entropy results for "dummy.txt" was 7.9981

-There was more entropy in the file that I made that was random.
-This was expected because there shoud be more repetition in the "lab1_data.txt file"
+The compression I got for alice and wonderland ("alice.txt") was that I turned a 164 KB file into a 115 KB file thus 1-(115/164)=.2987 so I got about 30% compression for that file.
+The entropy was 4.59 for txt and 6.9 for the bin
+The compression I got for Deadend ("deadend.txt") was that I turned a 44 KB file into a 31 KB file thus 1-(31/44)=.29545 so I got again about 30% compression for that file.
+The entropy was 4.675 for txt and 6.87 for the bin
+The compression I got for lab1_data.txt was that I turned a 582 KB file into a 434 KB file thus 1-(434/582)=.254 so I got again about 25% compression for that file.
+The entropy was 4.49 for txt and 6.83 for the bin
+The compression I got for 1M.bin was that I turned a 1 MB file into a 1.6 MB file thus 1-(1.6/1)=1.2 so I got again about -60% compression for that file.
+The entropy was 6.25 for txt (decompressed file) and 6.76 for the bin.
+This was probably due to the randomness of the file and lack of repitition.
+My non random non text file compressed about 30% as well.
+This result makes sense because it was non random.

+Things like zip and gzip do a second pass of compression over the tuples to get almost double the amount of compression that was achieved in this program.
+By doing a second pass you are further decreasing the bytes and further compressing the files.
+This makes it easy to send those file over the internet where you can download the zip and then unpack it faster when its on your computer instead of unpacking it from the internet.

+# Work-Sample
 # Work-Sample
 # Work-Sample